Scale invariant process regression: Towards Bayesian ML with minimal assumptions: Results

-A performance comparison of SIP and GP on real datasets is shown in Table \ref{tab:RMSE}.
-For the multivariate datasets all features were scaled to equal range (min-max), since automatic feature scaling (or automatic relevance determination ARD) is beyond the scope of this paper.
-For the datasets ``boston'' and ``energy efficiency'', a small amount of jitter was added to the discrete features to avoid numerical problems.
+Since automatic relevance determination (ARD) is beyond the scope of this paper, we scale all features to equal range (min-max).
+For datasets with discrete features, we add a small amount of jitter (0.1\% of the range) to avoid numerical problems.

+For the comparison with GP regression, we use \citet{gpy_gpy_2012}, always optimizing the kernel parameters with the default settings.